jhongover9000/alternate-realities/docs/index.md

 We developed the very first version of dialogue from our script [Project 3 Story Draft - Google Docs](https://docs.google.com/document/d/1gNRwIKRu3ZfWL_XIQKe4sougpuL44JMnqfeOfXkh66g/edit), imagining the most natural way of a common conversation while showing the player as much important background and plots as possible.
 Most of the dialogue happens between Hisashi, our protagonist, and Ryuuji, his brother/mentor, ending with a culminating conversation with Ayane where the conflict between them guides the player to make a final decision.
 During recording, the tongue-twisting lines get removed.

+##### Background Music
+From a few hours of searching and listening to, *keyword: Japanese, Horror, Triller, Ominous, Music, Instrumental,* finally found a perfect match from Hans Zimmer’s scores of The Last Samurai and edited it to the length and emotions that we want in our scene (shown in the Memory Scene Screenshots).
+Other background music is picked according to the emotional journey of the player too.

 ##### Sound effects

 I made a seperate audio script which outlines all the sound effects that needs to be added [YESNEW AUDIO of AR Project 3 Script Draft v1.0](https://docs.google.com/document/d/1Qm1hueVgGKUc6HndG_tESjcEZ_xWfP8Vp5boF0KEysM/edit?usp=sharing).
 Then I looked for sound effects on Youtube and Freesound.
 This is a listening and picking job which doesn’t need to be debugged (which is blessed).
 Some sounds need to be triggered or stopped, for example the Oni sound which should start when they approach and stop when they are dead.
 Thanks to Professor Michael Allison!!!
 He made this come true.
 And then I added different audio sources to different objects and twisted their 3D sound settings and reverbs.

+##### Animations

+To achieve the manageable cinematic storytelling as I imagined, I used timeline animations to make the characters alive.
+This is a process of frame by frame adjustment of position, size, and rotation of objects.
+In the first version, all the characters only stand on the shrine stage to make their gestures since I couldn’t find out how to incorporate the animator that we learnt in autonomous agents to the timeline system.
+They turned out to be incompatible with each other so I continued on the timeline tool since I’ve done a large part of it.
+Later Professor suggested to me maybe it would work to record the animation of a parent object and yes it worked!
+The characters are moving around now.
+Walking and yelling, evil laughing and being cocky, calling magic spells and being dead, hooray!

 #### Scene Transitions - Joseph